Summer Camp Help & FAQs.

 When can I sign up my camper for camp?

 Camp registration opens on the Monday after Thanksgiving for the following summer.
-All registrations happen online through our UltraCamp registration portal linked throughout the sight.
-A $50 deposit is required at the time of registration for each session in order to reserve a spot.
+All registrations are done online through our UltraCamp registration portal, which is linked throughout the site.
+A non-refundable deposit is required at the time of registration for each session in order to reserve a spot.
 The remaining balance is due before your check-in date.
-Sessions are filled on a first come, first served basis, so it is important to register early to reserve the camp and class of your choice.
+Sessions are filled on a first-come, first-served basis, so it is important to register early to reserve the camp and class of your choice.
 Visit our camp registration page for more detailed registration information.

 Yes.
-Our Worthy Camper Scholarship program provides up to 50% of the funding for a week of camp.
+Our Camper Scholarship program provides a percentage of the funding for a week of camp.
 You will be given the option of applying for a scholarship when you register.
-Scholarship are given based on need.
-You will be asked to submit your total Adjusted Gross Income from your latest tax return along with a reference letter confirming your need from an authoritative source such as a teacher, work supervisor or pastor.
+Scholarships are given based on need.
+You will be asked to submit your total Adjusted Gross Income from your latest tax return and reference contact information.
 Please go to our scholarship page for more detailed information.
 You may also wish to consult with your local church to see if scholarship money is available.
-Some church provide financial aid for families with need.
+Some churches provide financial aid for families in need.

 If I must cancel, will I get a refund?